damonchandler/ansible/qs_baseline_remediation/qs_baseline_remediation/README.md

 *AWX/Ansible Tower*

-If you have access to the FPD Ansible Tower/AWX instance, this role is updated as a universal Job Template (Resources >> Templates): "FPD Baseline Remediation."
+If you have access to the QS Ansible Tower/AWX instance, this role is updated as a universal Job Template (Resources >> Templates): **QS Baseline Remediation**.
 It can be run against the target project's self-integrated inventory with the user's declared machine credentials/SSH keys.

 Author Information
 ------------------